thehimanshubansal/HorizonByte/README.md

 - Prompts Llama 3.3 to translate/rephrase to English in that tone
 - Returns only the final English string

+#### 4. `rerank_chunks()` — logic for LLM-based re-ranking
+- Takes top 10 chunks
+- Prompts Llama 3.3 to return 3 most relevant chunks
+- If fails has a fallback to just use the first 3 chunks
+- This refines the pool from 10 to the best 3
 ---

 ### `frontend/index.html` — The Entire Frontend (654 lines)